halide/docker-images/README.md

 continuous integration system to speed up packaging (and maybe someday testing) workflows.

-At the moment, the six-hour time limit on GitHub Actions makes the i686 and aarch64 copies of `manylinux2014-*-llvm` unable to be built and deployed automatically.
+At the moment, the six-hour time limit on GitHub Actions makes the aarch64 copies of `manylinux2014-*-llvm` unable to be built and deployed automatically.
 Instead, until a cross-compiling solution can be devised, these images will have to be constructed and pushed locally.